 This curse on creation is still ongoing and is referenced in the New Testament, such as in Romans 8 which describes the whole creation as subjected to vanity in a bondage of decay, groaning until it is redeemed (Rom 8:20-22).
 One day, we know, there will be a new heavens and a new Earth – everything made perfect again.
 One day we will have our perfect resurrection bodies, immune to all physical ailments and death.
 But the time for that complete redemption has not come yet.
 Jesus paid the price to atone for sin, which can thus reverse the consequences of sin, but we haven’t arrived at that full state yet.

 We understand this curse on creation as a scientific change that God induced on the world: the curse introduced biological problems like mutations, viruses, aging leading to death, and so forth.
 However, this is not the only source of health problems.
 We also know that because we live in a fallen world where demons traffic, demons are often a source of health problems.
-We know in John 10:10 that the devil comes "to steal, kill, and destroy" (John 10:10).
+We know from John 10:10 that the devil comes "to steal, kill, and destroy."
 In Luke 13, Jesus said the woman with a hunchback had a "spirit of infirmity" (Luke 13:11) by which “whom Satan hath bound, lo, these eighteen years” (Luke 13:16).
 So a demon (a spirit of infirmity) was causing the health problem although it might have appeared as naturally-occurring.
 If a health problem is very mysterious to doctors (strange symptoms that are difficult to diagnose), that is a strong sign that it is being caused by a demon.
 You might be surprised that many health problems are actually caused by demons, especially for Christians active in their faith because they, being a threat to Satan, are more subject to spiritual warfare.
 Remember that any health problems that seem particularly stubborn, in which natural remedies aren’t working which should work, these are most likely caused by a demonic spirit.

 Sometimes, the cause of a problem is not an ‘either/or’ situation.
 It could be a combination of completely different factors in the natural, such as a combination of stress, bad diet, and lack of exercise contributing to high blood pressure.
 A health issue could also have both natural and spiritual causes.
 For example, you could have a health problem from natural causes but a demon is exasperating the issue.
 This is a clever tactic of the enemy, because people are less likely to suspect a demonic spirit in that scenario.
 This can be the case when people say, “It usually never hurts/bothers me this bad, I don’t understand why it’s so much worse!”